alhajee/ckan/doc/user-guide.rst

 Managing your news feed
 -----------------------

 At the top of any page, select the dashboard symbol (next to your name).
-CKAN displays your News feed.
+FMLD displays your News feed.
 This shows changes to datasets that you follow, and any changed or new datasets in organizations that you follow.
 The number by the dashboard symbol shows the number of new notifications in your News feed since